golanlevin/p5-single-line-font-resources/README.md

 ### p5.js Parser/Renderer for Single-Line SVG Fonts

-SVG 1.1 Fonts are a lesser-known open standard, defined [here](https://www.w3.org/TR/SVG11/fonts.html), which allows for single-line vector fonts.
-A handful of single-line SVG Fonts have been created.
+[SVG 1.1 Fonts](https://www.w3.org/TR/SVG11/fonts.html) are a lesser-known open standard, which allow for entire vector fonts to be stored within a single (specially formatted) SVG file.
+A number of *single-line* SVG Fonts have been created.
 [Here is a p5.js program](p5_single_line_svg_fonts/sketch.js) that parses and displays SVG Fonts:

 * In [this repository](p5_single_line_svg_fonts/)
 * At [editor.p5js.org](https://editor.p5js.org/golan/sketches/T-Vf4vvaR)